 If you look into your theme”s source code, you will find a lot of tags like these:

-They can be pretty much replaced with text content that don’t cause load to the server.
+They can be pretty much replaced with text content that doesn’t cause a load to the server.

 More on this topic: 13 tags to delete from your theme